 5. Lazy Loading

 Delay the loading of images that are outside the viewport.
-Visible content loads first, improving perceived performance.
-Modern attributes like loading="lazy" offer an easy and efficient solution.
-Lazy loading reduces server load and saves user bandwidth, especially on image-heavy pages.
+This ensures that visible content loads first, improving the perceived load time.

 6. Context & Surrounding Text